perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 - **Description:**
 	- Default authentication method for Windows Server 2000 or later
 	- Based on mutual authentication
+- **When should Kerberos be used?**
-	- To be used when all clients can authenticate using Kerberos
+	- When all clients can authenticate using Kerberos

-	- Method that requires the least administ
+> Method that requires the least administrative method

+#### Certificates
+- **Description**
+	- Method of granting access to users based on their unique identification